Local SEO: 7 Strategies to Conquer the Map Pack

 Select thoughtful primary and secondary categories

-You can then select any additional secondary categories to support the primary category and add context, effectively optimizing your Google Business Profile.
+You can then select additional secondary categories to support the primary category and add context, optimizing your Google Business Profile.
 Category options are updated regularly, so check back frequently and maintain accurate categories on your profile.

-Tip time: You can sneak a peek at your competitors’ categories to use as a reference point for your own.
+Tip Time: You can sneak a peek at your competitors’ categories to use as a reference point for your own.

-Here’s how:
+Here’s How:

 1. Click on their Google Business Profile